ResearchIT/pronto-user-docs/docs/file_transfers/scp.md

 prontodtn.las.iastate.edu
 ```

-Kepe the port number the same and login with your NetID and password.
+Keep the port number the same and login with your NetID and password.

 ![login_pronto](img/screen_shot_2020-05-19_at_9.13.54_am.png)